gardenjs/gardenjs/README.md

 ## Todo´s

-* kill actionbar & title and move rwd-navi inside topbar
+* [task] kill actionbar & title and move rwd-navi inside topbar.
+Then move styles from scss to topbar.svelte.
-* sidebarnav: toggle nav items & add toggle icon
+* [task] Sidebarnav: toggle nav items & add toggle icon.
+* [task] Move sidebarnav into one file SidebarNav.svelte (Link.svelte + SidenavNode.svelte).
-* after page refresh bg-color for the "active page" disappears.
+* [bug] after page refresh bg-color of sidebar link for the "active page" disappears.
-* prevent horizontal drag bar from slipping out of view when moving
+* [bug] prevent horizontal drag bar from slipping out of view when moving.
-* manage themes if carrots has darkmode
-* set "class dark" inside iframe
-* set bg-color of stage via config file for dark mode & light (default)?

-### Midterm ToDo´s

-* vertical dragbar to move stage horizontical to show rwd behaviour.
-Show px width/height of stage next to rwd-navi in topbar
+* [feature] Vertical dragbar to drag stage horizontical to show rwd behaviour.
+If done: Show 'px' width/height of stage next to rwd-navi.
+* [feature] Manage project themes via topbar dropdown.
+Set "class dark" inside iframe if project has dark mode.
+Needs a Configuration file?
+Which Concepts are possible to realize that?